 In this tutorial, we will be taking a more detailed look at the steps to create a video game narrative from the Video Game Narrative: The Different Types and How To Start Writing tutorial.
 We will be starting with steps one to three:

 The goal of this tutorial is to give you more information and support on beginning your video game narrative and provide guidance so you can flex those storytelling muscles!

 For those who are interested in creative writing, storytelling, video games, script writing, film making or any other type of story-based media, this is a great opportunity to practice.
 At the end of this tutorial, you should have a better understanding of the first few steps involved in creating a video game narrative as outlined by E.M Welsh How to Create a Video Game World and How to Write a Good Video Game Story.

-- Mentor -someone who guides the protagonist through their journey.
+- someone who guides the protagonist through their journey.

 The materials you use for this tutorial are up to you, but here are some suggestions:

 - Any digital art/drawing software (optional)

 For those of you who are new to narrative writing or storytelling, it may be helpful to start with a simple narrative.
 I would suggest creating a linear or string of pearls type of story to begin as this will create a smoother experience for your first attempt.
 You can go through these lessons as many times as you want and challenge yourself to create more complicated narratives each time!
 Keep in mind, writing a video game narrative isn’t going to be accomplished in one day so if you run into frustration, don’t be afraid to take a step back for a while and return to your story once inspiration hits again – it’s all part of the creative process, embrace it!

 The major storyline will depend on the type of story you choose to write but the goal of this outline is to identify the story’s path along with the major plot points you want your character to experience.
 For those who want to write a linear story, your task will be less involved than those who choose to write a more interactive story; however, regardless of your choice consider starting with these areas: